StinaAxelsson/milestone-p1/README.md

 1. When visit the site, as a user I wants a site that is fully responsive in all screen sizes.
 2. I want a site that is easy to understand how to navigate and find information of what I looking for.
 3. I want a site that is nice and tidy and easy-to-read.
-4. I want a site that I easy can find where to contact.
+4. I want a site that I easy can find where to contact the owner.
 5. I want a site that I easy can find links to all of the social media to follow.
 ## Site Owner Goals
 1. Have a full responsive site on all different screen sizes.